-Czech former world number four Berdych announces retirement
+Former world number four Berdych announces retirement

-LONDON (Reuters) - Former world number four and Wimbledon runner-up Tomas Berdych has announced his retirement from tennis.
+LONDON (Reuters) - Former world number four and Wimbledon runner-up Tomas Berdych announced his retirement from tennis on Saturday.

 The Czech, who won 13 ATP singles titles in a 17-year-long career, was a fixture in the world’s top 10 between 2010 and 2016.